6 Dependencies

 • Then selectively export modules and/or functions that perform distinct tasks with potentially reusable functionality (i.e., generate specific UI components, perform data processing tasks, etc.).

-I rarely want to export everything from an R package, but it could be helpful if the primary audience for your app-package is other developers within your organization.
-See the Low-key @exports with @keywords internal box below for exporting functions without including them in your package index.
+If you’d like to the Low-key @exports with @keywords internal box below for exporting functions without including them in your package index.

 6.2 Package imports